• Skip to primary navigation

 These simple bows can have a hefty price tag (Neiman Marcus has them for $150 each) so I did what any fashion-obsessed crafter would do and I headed to JOANN to grab all of the supplies to make my own bows for under $5!

 For this project, you will need a roll of velvet ribbon.
-You can find a wide variety of colors and widths at JOANN right now from their Maker's Holiday line or in the normal ribbon aisle.
+I found a wide variety of colors and widths at my local craft store right now from their Maker's Holiday line or in the normal ribbon aisle.

 Supplies